KarolinDuerr/BA-SagaPattern/NetflixConductor_FailurePerf-Evaluation/README.md

 # Netflix Conductor Failure Performance Evaluation
 This project is part of the evaluation of a Saga pattern implementation using Netflix Conductor.
-Additional sections to the original [Netflix Conductor Saga pattern implementation](https://github.com/KarolinDuerr/BA-SagaPattern/tree/master/NetflixConductor) have been included that simulate different failure scenarios given a particular input.
+Additional sections to the original [Saga Pattern Realization With Netflix Conductor](https://github.com/KarolinDuerr/BA-SagaPattern/tree/master/NetflixConductor) have been included that simulate different failure scenarios given a particular input.

 ## Start the Application